rganes5/MAANUSHI_EARTH_E-COMMERCE_GO_GIN_CLEAN_ARCH/README.md

 # MAANUSHI_EARTH_E-COMMERCE
-Back end of a local e-commerce website.
+Back-end E-commerce REST API with Go & PostgresSQL.
+Uses Gin framework , Wire for dependency injection, Viper for handling environment variables, GORM as ORM and Swagger for API documentation.

 Before using/cloning the folder, be sure to add a env file corresponding to the config.
-E-commerce REST API with Go & PostgresSQL.
-Uses Gin framework , Wire for dependency injection, Viper for handling environment variables, GORM as ORM and Swagger for API documentation.

 # Technologies Used
 Go